manaakiwhenua/agent_template/README.md

 The fraction of bird suitable patches.

+## Changelog

+### 1.0.0 - 2024-04-19

+First version used for research purposes.

 ## Development
+### Branching strategy
+In development changes are stored in the `dev` branch, or temporary special-purpose feature branches, and merged into `main` when feature-complete and tested.

+Project specific changes should be developed in separate `project-*` branches and be documented internally (perhaps with a `PROJECT.md` file).
+When a project is concluded the final commit should be tagged, and the branch deleted.

 ### Netlogo version (`netlogo/`)
-The Netlogo land-use model is contained in the file `netlogo/ABM4CSL.nlogo`.
+The Netlogo land-use model is contained in the file `netlogo/ABM4CSL.nlogo` and accompanying `*.nls` files.
 It was built and tested using [NetLogo](https://ccl.northwestern.edu/netlogo/) version 6.4.